HeitorRaimundoPrado/reactjs-remote-video-player/README.md

 3.

  Player Controls:
-   - The video player includes basic controls such as play/pause, volume control, and seeking.
+   - The video player includes basic controls such as play/pause, resolution selection and seeking.

 ## Contributing